Through the Blue

 5. Skip ball (Ages 3+) – throwing stones into the water was wildly entertaining for our 18-month old.
 Heighten the fun with a golf ball sized skipping “stone” for an added challenge as they grow.

-6. Discovery net – big D wanted to catch fish with her bucket last summer.
+6. Discovery net – big D wanted to catch (and release) fish with her bucket last summer.
 Unsuccessful, we at least managed to scoop up some languorous jellyfish floating close to the water surface.
 This summer, we’ll have nets.

 9. Mini construction site vehicles – the beach is one giant sensory play dream.
 Build away!